a-coles/GMMVoiceRecognizer/README.md

 ## GMM Voice Recognizer

 This is a MFCC-GMM-based voice recognizer implemented in Python.
-This repository contains a mirror of the directory structure for the web-hosted version ([found here](http://cgi.cs.mcgill.ca/~acoles/speechindex.php)) as well as a standalone application to be used for testing.
+This repository contains a mirror of the directory structure for the web-hosted version as well as a standalone application to be used for testing.

 ## What is in here?